articles

 5 Ways to Learn about Lunar New Year

-2023 is the Year of the Rabbit
+2026 is the Year of the Fire Horse

-By Sara Yaniga, Macaroni Kid Chicago (Midtown) January 30, 2022
+By Sara Yaniga, Macaroni Kid Chicago (Midtown) February 12, 2026

 Lunar New Year, also known as the Spring Festival, is the most important holiday in the Chinese calendar.
-It is a time for families to come together, celebrate the end of the previous year, and to welcome the new one.
+It is a time for families to come together, celebrate the end of the previous year, and welcome in the new one.

 Lunar New Year is celebrated by millions worldwide, not just in China, but also in other countries with large Chinese populations such as Taiwan, Hong Kong, and Singapore.
 To celebrate, people often decorate their homes with red lanterns and other symbols of luck and prosperity, exchange gifts, and participate in traditional activities such as dragon and lion dances.
 They may also eat special foods and attend parades and other cultural events.